 Step 5.
-Configure devices
+Configure inputs

-Configure the devices in VPVision.
+Configure the input channels in the backend of VPVision.
 You can add the sensors via the web interface.
 Use your configuration sheet as a reference for the channel names, sensor locations, sensor ranges, diameter settings, etc.